Random-user420/kabuApp/README.md

 * Android phone (version 9.0+)
 * No locking on unsinged Apps

-## Steps (comming soon)
+## Steps
-1. Download the newest release APK to your Phone
+1. Download the newest release APK from [Realeses](https://github.com/Random-user420/kabuApp/releases/tag/0.1-beta) to your Phone
 2. Click to install\
   2.1. if there are questions form your Phone, awnser them accordingly.
 If your Phone doesn't want to install the app, google how to install unsigned apps  \<your phone model>